IAOCEA/regridding-ecosystem-overview/docs/grid-types/index.md

 Discrete global grid systems (DGGS) aim to minimize the distortion by approximating the surface of the earth (usually a sphere) by evenly subdividing it into planar faces.
 These faces are then recursively subdivided to form a hierarchy / tree of cells.

 There is (in general) no way to arrange these faces into a two-dimensional grid, and thus in-memory we have to represent these as a 1D array (a list of cells).

+### Unstructured Grids

+Unstructured grids don't follow any patterns, and thus often the only way to represent them is as a list of connected geometries (a mesh).
+An example for this are triangular irregular networks (TINs), which consist of variable sized triangles.

+However, to accelerate certain operations, the topology of the grid – information about neighbouring geometries – is also constructed, allowing to deduplicate the vertex coordinates of the mesh.